 Now that we know what we’re talking about, it’s time to explore the benefits of a customer service oriented approach.

 And let me tell you beforehand… There are many!

-As I’ve mentioned above, the customer service oriented approach might sound counterintuitively to many but it tends to be more beneficial than a first thought might suggest.
+As I’ve mentioned above, the customer service oriented approach might sound counterintuitive to many but it tends to be more beneficial than a first thought might suggest.

 More loyal customers

 One of the benefits of a customer service oriented approach is that it creates more loyal customers.
 And nowadays, this is more crucial than ever before.

 That’s because, in the past, companies were expected to deliver a properly working product and not really take care of it afterward.

 But now, with the subscription model all over the place, customer retention is one of the most important metrics out there.
 Thus, companies strive to make their customers stay for as long as possible and they do their best to increase CLV.

 One of the aspects of how long a customer will stay with a company is his loyalty.
 I’d even risk saying that there is no other way to make a customer stay besides creating a loyal relationship between both entities.
 (Of course, not taking into account the monopoly.
 Then you can do whatever you want…)